What You Need to Know: Academic Affairs

 - The spring semester will begin on Tuesday, Jan.
 19.

-- Spring break will be canceled, but campuses will schedule study days throughout the semester during which no instruction takes place.
+- Spring break will be canceled, but campuses will schedule non-instruction days throughout the semester during which no instruction takes place.

 - Last day of classes will be April 30, with finals week being held on campus May 3-7.

-- Students and faculty are required to observe the University’s physical distancing guidelines.
+- Students and instructors are required to observe the University’s physical distancing guidelines.

 - Spray bottles or disinfectant wipes will be available at all classroom lecterns.